 Delia is played by Julianna Margulies, who knows how to handle the highs and lows of a story like this because she did it for so long on TV shows like “ER,” “The Good Wife,” and “The Morning Show.”
 Delia’s new romantic partner, a widowed California psychiatrist, is played by Peter Gallagher who, unfortunately, doesn’t quite have the necessary chemistry with her.
 I couldn’t tell if that was the fault of Gallagher, Ephron, or director Susan Stroman, but the connection didn’t work for me.

 They frequently had to move props and furniture around during their entrances and exits, too.
 There’s a scene where Delia’s in a hospital bed getting chemo and other treatments over the course of several weeks.
-To mark time jumps, Stroman has MacLuggage and James (in medical outfits) roll in a blue hospital curtain and occasionally spin it around while stagehands and costumers work out of sight to give the leads different looks.
+To mark time jumps, Stroman has MacCluggage and James (in medical outfits) roll in a blue hospital curtain and occasionally spin it around while stagehands and costumers work out of sight to give the leads different looks.
 It was an effective technique.

-Now I have to correct myself, because there are two other cast members in “Left On Tenth” — a couple of small dogs that get an “Awww!” from the audience every time they appeared.
+Now I have to correct myself, because there are two other cast members in “Left On Tenth” — a couple of small dogs that get an “Awww!” from the audience every time they appear.
 I’m not a pet person, but I did admire how well trained the animals were, with the help of treats Margulies and Gallagher kept in their pockets to feed them.

 When we saw “Left On Tenth,” it was at a Thursday matinee, a rarity on Broadway, where the vast majority of shows only have matinees on Wednesday and Sunday.
 But I suspect the producers added one on Thursdays because they know the target demographic for all things Ephron is older women who are more likely to buy tickets for a show which starts at two in the afternoon than seven at night.